 Yes, nursing majors can participate in semester-long off-campus programs during the fall semester of their sophomore year.
 Students who are interested in a semester long international study opportunity should discuss their interest immediately, during their first year, with their academic advisor.
 A variety of international opportunities are available for nursing majors.
 Some of these include Cross Cultural courses, Australia Studies Centre, Service Learning opportunities, and GoEd programs.
 Nursing students have studied in Rwanda, Spain, Australia, Rome, New Zealand, Uganda and Belize to name a few.
 The Intercultural Office provides students with a broad range of information on international study options; interested students should contact this office for more information and for a complete list of international opportunities.

 Yes, graduates from the nursing program have been successful at all levels of graduate study including master's and doctoral study in a variety of colleges and major universities in the United States and abroad.
 A few examples of areas of study our graduates have successfully undertaken include: nursing education, trans cultural nursing, family nurse practitioner, business administration, community health nurse practitioner, oncology, primary care, nursing administration, pain management, drug and alcohol counseling, school nurse certification, acute care nurse practitioner-cardiology, ministry/missions, allergy and asthma specialty, biblical studies, pediatric critical care, nurse midwifery, theology, Spanish, and others.

 Yes!
-We offer a Doctor of Nursing Practice family nurse practitioner (BSN-DNP-FNP) and a Master of Science in Nursing nurse educator track (BSN-MSN or RN-MSN) program.
+We offer a Doctor of Nursing Practice family nurse practitioner (BSN-DNP-FNP), a Master of Science in Nursing nurse educator track (BSN-MSN or RN-MSN), and nursing administration (MSN or RN-MSN) program.
 Please see our Graduate Programs in Nursing page for more information.